Avnet/M14A2AGTTS_Example/README.md

 # Create Project
 1. Import the M14A2AGTSS_Example project: **mbed import http://github.com/Avnet/M14A2AGTTS_Example**

-2. Goto the M14A2AGTSS_Example folder, Then:

-  -add the Mbed-os:  **mbed add mbed-os**

-  -add BufferedSerial library: **mbed add http://os.mbed.com/users/sam_grove/code/BufferedSerial/**

-  -add mbed-http library: **mbed add http://os.mbed.com/teams/sandbox/code/mbed-http/**

-  -Edit mbed_settings.py and add the path to your compiler using GCC_ARM_PATH
+2. Goto the M14A2AGTSS_Example folder, Then edit mbed_settings.py and add the path to your compiler using GCC_ARM_PATH

 # Build Application
 1. Build the program by executing **'mbed compile -m K64F -t GCC_ARM'**